chemicalweaponsresearch/thermal_fogger/_book/40-the_return.md

 ### General Ordnance Equipment Corporation {- #GOEC}

-The General Ordnance Equipment Corporation (GOEC), who had just trademarked Chemical Mace the year prior, began marketing a hand-held thermal fogger using the phrase "Pepper Fog" in July 1968 [@Applegate1969].
+The General Ordnance Equipment Corporation (GOEC), who had just trademarked Chemical Mace the year prior, began marketing a hand-held thermal fogger using the phrase "Pepper Fog" in July 1968, a nod to the ability of the fogger to "pepper" the recipient with more concentrated bursts of fog if desired [@Applegate1969].
 They applied for a trademark on the phrase in October of the same year [@USTPO2018].
-By the end of August 1969, GOEC had received the trademark on "Pepper Fog", which they (and their subsequent owners including Smith and Wesson, Federal Laboratories, and Safariland) retained until it expired in 1991 [@USTPO2018].
+By the end of August 1969, GOEC and its corporate owners Smith and Wesson had received the trademark on "Pepper Fog", which they (and subsequent owners) retained until it expired in 1991 [@USTPO2018].

 <br>